irfanhakim-as/charts/mika/flex/README.md

    - Under the **Basic Options** section, configure the following:

      - Hearing-impaired subtitles extension: `.sdh`.

+   - If you wish to extract embedded subtitles, and have added the `Embedded Subtitles` provider, under the **Embedded Subtitles Handling** section, configure the following:

+     - Treat Embedded Subtitles as Downloaded: Toggle the corresponding switch to disable it.

    - Under the **Subzero Modifications** section, configure the following: